 Before You Start…

-- Please note that this recipe requires 1 hour of resting time and 2 hours of chilling time in addition to the total active cooking time.
+- Please note that this recipe requires 1 hour of resting time and 2 hours of chilling time.

 To Make the Crepe Batter

-- Add the milk and sugar to a small saucepan and combine well.
+- Add 1¾ cups whole milk and 3 Tbsp sugar to a small saucepan and combine well.
 Heat on medium until the milk is warm to the touch.

-- Beat the eggs in a large bowl.
+- Beat 3 large eggs (50 g each w/o shell) in a large bowl.
 Then, whisk the eggs continuously as you slowly and gradually add the warmed milk.
-Next, slowly add the melted butter to the egg mixture, whisking continuously.
+Next, slowly add 1½ Tbsp unsalted butter to the egg mixture, whisking continuously.

 - Set up a fine-mesh sieve over the bowl.
-Add the cake flour, matcha powder, and baking powder to the sieve.
+Add 1 cup cake flour, 2 Tbsp matcha (green tea powder), and ½ tsp baking powder to the sieve.
 Then, sift half of the dry ingredients into the batter.
 Use a whisk to combine the dry and wet ingredients together.

 - Sift the rest of dry ingredients and gently mix just until there are no lumps in the batter.
 IMPORTANT: Do not overmix; mixing increases gluten formation in the batter and causes a rubbery texture.